FusionAuth/fusionauth-site/site/_posts/2023-02-28-family-api.md

 ## Adding the OAuth Callback Route

-After authentication, FusionAuth will redirect to the callback route we provided in the login link to FusionAuth, as well as in the authorized callback route set in the FusionAuth application earlier.
-We can add this route now.
+After authentication, FusionAuth will redirect to the callback route you provided in the login link to FusionAuth, as well as in the authorized callback route set in the FusionAuth application earlier.
+You can add this route now.
 Add the following route to the `routes/index.js` file.

 ```js
 router.get('/oauth-redirect', async function (req, res, next) {